kahlil/belly/readme.md

 ## Why Not Use Git Aliases?

-Sure, I could have used Git aliases but I wanted to have something a bit more portable and shareable.
+Sure, I could have used Git aliases but I wanted to have something that I can install with npm and I didn't want to be confined to Git aliases.

 ## OK, So What Does It Do?